ltpitt/python-jupyter-language-translation/README.md

 ## Imperfect Translation
 You might notice that some sentences translate better than others.
 Since the dataset you're using only has a vocabulary of 227 English words of the thousands that you use, you're only going to see good results using these words.
 For this project, you don't need a perfect translation.
 However, if you want to create a better translation model, you'll need better data.

 You can train on the [WMT10 French-English corpus](http://www.statmt.org/wmt10/training-giga-fren.tar).
 This dataset has more vocabulary and richer in topics discussed.
 However, this will take you days to train, so make sure you've a GPU and the neural network is performing well on dataset we provided.
-Just make sure you play with the WMT10 corpus after you've submitted this project.
+Just make sure you play with the WMT10 corpus to get better results.
-## Submitting This Project
-When submitting this project, make sure to run all the cells before saving the notebook.
-Save the notebook file as "dlnd_language_translation.ipynb" and save it as a HTML file under "File" -> "Download as".
-Include the "helper.py" and "problem_unittests.py" files in your submission.